So you’ve read about how lucrative ecommerce can be and you’re keen to give it a go. You know you’ve got to sell. But where and how do you begin?

 4. Number of eBay Listings

-But you shouldn’t only be considering the top-selling categories as there are plenty of other ways to get your products selling on eBay.
+However, you shouldn’t only be considering the top-selling categories because there are plenty of other ways to get your products selling on eBay.

 5. eBay’s Gross Merchandise Volume